Esther E. Freeman

-Esther Ellen Freeman (born 1979) is an American physician who is an Assistant Professor of Dermatology at the Harvard Medical School and Director of Global Health Dermatology at Massachusetts General Hospital.
+Esther Ellen Freeman (born 1979) is an American physician who is an Associate Professor of Dermatology at the Harvard Medical School and Director of Global Health Dermatology at Massachusetts General Hospital.
 Her research considers HIV infection with AIDS-defining malignancies, including Kaposi's sarcoma.
-During the COVID-19 pandemic Freeman established the American Academy of Dermatology register of COVID-19 skin complaints, through which she identified the novel symptom of COVID toes.
+During the COVID-19 pandemic Freeman established the American Academy of Dermatology register of COVID-19 skin complaints, through which she identified novel symptoms of COVID-19 in the skin.

 Early life and education

 Freeman attended Milton Academy.
 As a child she was a competitive skier, and competed in the national championships at the age of twelve.
 By the age of fifteen Freeman was a member of the United States freestyle skiing team.
 Freeman earned her undergraduate degree at Dartmouth College.
 Throughout her college career she skied in World Cup competitions and was a member of the Dartmouth sailing team.
 During her studies at Dartmouth, Freeman spent time in Kenya and Mexico.
 In 2002 she was selected as a Marshall Scholar, and moved to the United Kingdom to complete her graduate studies.
-She was a graduate student at the London School of Hygiene & Tropical Medicine, where she studied HIV dermatology.
-After completing her doctorate Freeman returned to the United States, where she started a medical degree at Harvard Medical School, and soon after completed her specialist training in dermatology.
+She was a graduate student at the London School of Hygiene & Tropical Medicine, where she studied HIV epidemiology.
+After completing her doctorate Freeman returned to the United States, where she started a medical degree at Harvard Medical School, and soon after completed her specialist training in dermatology, at the Harvard Combined Dermatology Residency Training program.

 Research and career

 In 2011 Freeman began work with the World Health Organization, drafting guidelines on how to treat skin conditions that were associated with HIV in the developing world.
-For these efforts she was awarded the 2012 American Academy of Dermatology Members Making a Distance Award.
+For these efforts she was awarded the 2012 American Academy of Dermatology Members Making a Difference Award.

 In 2013 Freeman was appointed Director of Global Health Dermatology at the Massachusetts General Hospital.
 Here she continued to investigate HIV dermatology, with a particular focus on Kaposi's sarcoma.
-She serves on the leadership team of the International Alliance of Global Health Dermatology.
+She serves on the leadership team of the International Alliance of Global Health Dermatology(GLODERM).